OverviewCorni di Lago Scuro 3166 m

 Corni di Lago Scuro 3166 m is a mountain located in the Adamello Group, Nodo del Venerocolo, formed by three summits amongst which the highest is the central one, the most individualized.
 Three main ridges converge near the summit: the SW ridge arising from Passo di Lago Scuro, the East ridge running from Passo del Maroccaro and the longer North ridge starting from Passo di Casamadre.
 This latter originates the Northern Corno di Lago Scuro.
 The mountain is famous and frequently climbed also in reason of the presence, a few meters below the summit, of the Bivacco Amici della Montagna, a little shelter realized by the alpine guide Giovanni Faustinelli using the Great War (WWI) remains still existing on the summit.

-This route, recently refitted, constitutes the very popular Sentiero dei Fiori (Flowers Trail) a magnificent trail with stretches of Via Ferrata and bold metal bridges hanging in the air, allowing the scramblers to reach the summit of Corni di Lago Scuro without climbing difficulty.
+This route, recently refitted, constitutes the well known Sentiero dei Fiori (Flowers Trail) a magnificent itinerary with stretches of Via Ferrata and bold metal bridges hanging in the air, allowing the scramblers to reach the summit of Corni di Lago Scuro without climbing difficulty, anyhow requiring a minimum of experience on rough terrain and the proper "via ferrata" gear.

 Getting ThereThe starting point is Passo del Tonale, located at 1883 m., an alpine col dividing the Ortles-Cevedale Group to the north from the Adamello and Presanella groups to the South.
 It connects the Val di Sole (Trento province) to the East with Alta Valle Camonica (Ponte di Legno, Brescia province) to the West.